-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 Well, it turns out First Lady Melania Trump and Barron Trump could have spent a little more time celebrating President Donald Trump’s inauguration instead of rushing back home for Barron to attend school.
-As reported by TMZ, Mrs. Trump assumed Barron had school on Monday — as did other parents of children who attend school with Barron.
-However, Melania would discover that Barron did not have school, due to in-service days — the days when teachers come to school to prepare for upcoming events — but the children don’t have to attend school those days.
-With all the festivities going on during the inauguration of her husband, one could say that Mrs. Trump likely had a lot on her plate, and may not have had time to put the “No School” days on her Google Calendar — that’s if a First Lady is even allowed to use things like Google Calendar to keep track of the days that Barron is off of school.
+As reported by TMZ, Mrs. Trump assumed Barron had school on Monday — as did other parents of children who attend school with the first son.
+However, Melania would discover that Barron did not have school due to an in-service day — the days when teachers come to school to prepare for upcoming events — but the children don’t have to attend school those days.

+With all the festivities going on during the inauguration of her husband, one could say that Mrs. Trump likely had a lot on her plate and may not have had time to put the “No School” days on her Google Calendar — that’s if a first lady is even allowed to use things like Google Calendar to keep track of the days her son is off of school.

-The publication previously noted Mrs. Trump’s plans to remain in the White House on Friday evening and Saturday evening, in the wake of the full day of events on Friday, January 20, when President Trump was sworn in — and Mr. and Mrs. Trump danced at several balls late into the night.
+The publication previously noted Mrs. Trump’s plans to remain in the White House on Friday evening and Saturday evening in the wake of the full day of events on Friday, January 20, when President Trump was sworn in.
+Mr. and Mrs. Trump danced at several balls late into the night.
 However, Melania returned home on Sunday so that Barron could be at school bright-eyed and bushy-tailed on Monday.
 Yet Mrs. Trump learned that the school was closed until Wednesday.

-Seeing as though other parents didn’t realize there was no school on Monday and Tuesday — just like Mrs. Trump — it stands to reason that the either the school might need a better way to alert parents of closings, or parents have to become more aware when the school is closed.
-It’s not certain who dropped the ball, but it means Melania and Barron could have enjoyed more time in the White House, if they so desired.
+Since other parents didn’t realize there was no school on Monday and Tuesday — just like Mrs. Trump — it stands to reason that the either the school might need a better way to alert parents of closings.
+Parents could possibly need to become more aware when the school is closed.
+It’s not certain who dropped the ball, but it means Melania and Barron could have enjoyed more time in the White House if they so desired.

-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 -